thevuong/next15-filterlist/STEPS.md

 - LCP: LCP is our PPR'd project details, so the score is even better.
 Check ms for LCP in logs. ontent is shown earlier.
 - And its nice as a user.
 And this can be very impactful on a bigger application with larger chunks of static content.

-## Showcase other things for improvement

-- Some final things to note
-- Show filters are being discarded when clicking between them if the transition is still ongoing.
-I have a branch called filter-provider where I've fixed this and simplified the code by extracting to a optimistic search param provider which React Context which batches all of them together.
-And there are libraries that can do this, for example nuqs.
-- Turn off slow and feel the UX.
-Suspense boundaries are omitted cause the app is fast.
-However we know its okay if it isn't.c